-Market lovers will be delighted to discover that these are in no short supply in the French capital.
+Love perusing the wares at a local flea market, or sampling fresh produce from area farmers?
+If so, you'll be delighted to discover that markets of all kinds these are in no short supply in the French capital.
 This is, after all, a city renowned for its discerning food culture, not to mention fashion and history.
 As a result, and also owing to local resistance to bland chain stores taking over the streets, Paris boasts a stunning variety of marketplaces.
-Pop-up food markets, flea markets and antique sellers, old-world "bazaars", permanent market streets and gourmet specialty shops all abound in the city.
-No matter what your tastes, desires or interests, there's a market calling your name.
-Read on to home in quickly on the very best — in every category.
+Pop-up food markets, flea markets and antique sellers, old-world "bazaars", permanent market streets and gourmet specialty shops all abound in the French capital.
+Irrespective of your tastes, desires or personal interests, there's a market calling your name and sure to help you find what you're looking for (even if it's just a few good photo ops).
+Read on to home in quickly on the very best markets the city has to offer— in every category.

-As global cities go, Paris probably has one of the highest number per capita of open-air, pop-up farmers' markets, beloved by locals who flock to them on a weekly basis to stock up on high-quality produce, cheeses, fish and meats, bread, olives, and fresh-cut flowers, among other items.
-To really immerse yourself in Parisian market culture, a visit to one of these shangri-las of fresh food items is definitely in order.
-On top of the food, you can expect buskers crooning out classic tunes in hopes of a few coins, the occasional juggler or mime, and other street performers, all familiar regulars at the weekly markets where they set up shop.
+As global cities go, Paris probably has one of the highest number per capita of open-air, pop-up farmers' markets.
+These are beloved by locals, who often flock to them on a semi-weekly basis to stock up on high-quality produce, cheeses, fish and meats, bread, olives, and fresh-cut flowers, among other items.
+To really immerse yourself in Parisian market culture, a visit to one of these gourmet shangri-las is certainly in order.
+On top of excellent food items and fresh produce, you can expect buskers crooning out classic tunes in hopes of a few coins, the occasional juggler or mime, and other street performers, all familiar regulars at the weekly markets where they set up shop.

 Now that you're ready to take the plunge, you may be wondering which markets are the best.
 Most, if not all, of them are pleasant places to stroll, taste and come away with delicious, high-quality items — assuming you're not claustrophobic, of course.
 Especially on weekends, the most popular among these local markets get very crowded.